Canon 1D Mark III vs 800D

 Many modern cameras cannot only take still pictures, but also record videos.
 The 800D indeed provides for movie recording, while the 1D Mark III does not.
 The highest resolution format that the 800D can use is 1080/60p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1D Mark III and the 800D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1D Mark III offers a wider field of view (100%) than the one in the 800D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1D Mark III has a higher magnification (0.58x vs 0.51x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D Mark III and Canon 800D along with similar information for a selection of comparators.

 One feature that is present on the 1D Mark III, but is missing on the 800D is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The 800D has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 1D Mark III does not have a selfie-screen.